Marin County Quarterly Caltrans Update

 Header image for the Marin County Quarterly Caltrans Update.

-The goal of the newsletter is to provide quarterly updates on the county where you live, work, represent or serve.
-This newsletter will provide the status for some of the bigger projects and include other resources, content and data links to other information related to Caltrans' work in Marin County.
+The goal of this newsletter is to provide quarterly updates on the county where you live, work, represent or serve.
+This newsletter will provide the status for some of the bigger projects and include other resources, content and data links to other information related to Caltrans’ work in Marin County.
 As you might have noticed, the area is experiencing changes, and Caltrans wants to continue to evolve.

 LINKS: